varchasviv/R-Visualizations-Tutorial/README.md

 To view the presentation, download the .html file and open it with Google Chrome or other compatible software.

+The code mentioned in the .html file can be run with the .Rmd file.

 Created by Varchasvi Vedula for DataRes.

 References: